 – this brings me to the fact that a Trichotillomania sufferer must attack the condition itself, and not just hope for a miracle cure to grow eyelashes so that the sufferer can continue to pull.

 – in my own experience, Latisse caused my eyelashes to turn red, be irritated and grow strangely.
 There was much more harm than good done as I was so aware of my eyelashes becasue of the side effects that I couldn’t keep my attention (or hands) away from my eyes.

-– we don’t really know what the lasting side effects of Latisse could be, and there are a lot of indications that they could be dangerous indeed!
+– we don’t really know what the lasting side effects of Latisse for trichotillomania could be, and there are a lot of indications that they could be dangerous indeed!

 My advice, as a previous eyelash trichotillomania sufferer is to get some sort of all natural product (such as Trich Stop Oil) and use it in conjunction with a well thought out plan (such as the Trich Stop System) to cure your eyelash pulling condition.
 Concentrate your time, money and resources on a cure, and after that, your eyelashes will come!